HeartyHaven/heartyhaven.github.io/_pages/about.md

 # 💡 Research Interest
-- **Explainable AI**: My current research goal is to understand why large foundational models suffer from *trustworthiness* issues, such as hallucinations and vulnerabilities, by investigating their abnormal *intrinsic behaviors and structures* and proposing data-efficient solutions to these problems.
+- **Explainable AI**: My current research goal is to **interpret** why large foundational models suffer from *trustworthiness* issues, such as hallucinations and vulnerabilities, by investigating their abnormal *intrinsic behaviors and structures* and proposing **data-efficient solutions** to these problems.
-- **AI for Healthcare**: I am also highly interested and experienced in exploring the *reliable application* of large foundational models (like Large Language Models and Vision-Language Models), particularly in the healthcare domains.
+- **Application of AI**: I am also highly interested and experienced in exploring the *reliable application* of large foundational models (like Large Language Models and Vision-Language Models), particularly in the **security & healthcare** domains.

 # 📖 Educations